LuciaGaud/CSVtoXMLforCW/README.md

      ```bash
      python CSVtoNativeXML.py
      ```
+   - When prompted, enter the three-digit company code.
+This code will be used as the `GlbCompany` code in the XML structure.
    - The script will read `contactList.csv`, convert the data into the required XML format, and save the output as `output.xml` in the same directory.

 3. **Check the Output**: